-The General Conference may take, as necessary, a decision with regard to the summaries of reports concerning the implementation of the conventions and recommendations.
+The General Conference may take, as necessary, a decision with regard to the implementation of the conventions and recommendations.

 The Director-General shall regularly inform the General Conference and the Executive Board with respect to the implementation of the decisions taken by the General Conference.